 New wideband HF systems will bring the listed benefits to the aviation industry in numerous areas but first and foremost would be Major Air Routes, Polar routes and remote land masses with poor VHF infrastructure.
 The network would be constructed to increase capacity and optimize use for high aircraft density, which may be accomplished with network densification and directionality of transmission and reception antennas.

 The new aircraft radio system will allow significant savings in size, weight, and required power to operate.
 Smaller, lighter, and more powerful processors and digital signal processing components will be used to replace the solid-state components used in legacy avionics.
-The aircraft radio and antenna tuning unit (ATU) will be consolidated into one unit and moved closer to the antenna in most aircraft to minimize feeder loses and reduce weight.
+The aircraft radio and antenna tuning unit (ATU) will be consolidated into one unit and moved closer to the antenna in most aircraft to minimize feeder losses and reduce weight.
 These improvements directly translate into fuel savings by the airline.

 Modification of Appendix 27 of the Radio Regulations will allow spectrally efficient advanced waveforms, which were not previously considered for use in 3 kHz channel allotments for legacy HF voice and High Frequency Data Link (HFDL).
 This will allow digital voice for significantly reduced noise and improved clarity, as well as 100+ kbps data rates.
 Various modulation waveforms (up to 256 QAM) and channel bandwidths (up to 48 kHz) combine to support a wide range of data rates, based on available signal quality.
 Through use of the advanced modulations and greater bandwidths achieved through channel bonding, increased data throughput can be realized in order to achieve RCP-240 compliance.
 This will bring utility to HF not previously obtained via HFDL by enabling terrestrial based data system to be used for Controller-Pilot Data Link Communications (CPDLC) and Automatic Dependence Surveillance Contract (ADS-C) in oceanic or remote land areas.